uperl/AnyEvent-WebSocket-Client/README.md

 [Protocol::WebSocket](http://search.cpan.org/perldoc?Protocol::WebSocket) rather than reinventing the wheel.
 You could use [AnyEvent](http://search.cpan.org/perldoc?AnyEvent) and [Protocol::WebSocket](http://search.cpan.org/perldoc?Protocol::WebSocket) directly if you wanted finer grain control, but if that is not necessary then this class may save you some time.

+The recommended API was added to the [AnyEvent::WebSocket::Connection](http://search.cpan.org/perldoc?AnyEvent::WebSocket::Connection) class with version 0.12, so it is recommended that you include that version when using this module.
+The older API will continue to work for now with deprecation warnings.

 # ATTRIBUTES